 A septuplet of river rocks is named die sieben Jungfrauen, after the story that they are seven lovelorn maidens whose enchantment can only be broken by a prince.
-A bit further upriver, the town of Bacharach points to another German link with another American songwriting genius.
+A bit further upriver, the town of Bacharach points echoes the name of another American songwriter.
 On the right bank, a picture shows a statue of Blücher, Germany’s Wellington (and some would say even more instrumental in defeating Napoleon at Waterloo).

 The postcards on the last plate show Bingen, the Dom and City Hall in Mainz, as well as statuary celebrating Schiller and Gutenberg.
 Also: Schloss Biebrich, and the town and Schloss of (French-sounding) Eltville.
 The river is rich in wooded islets, one of which – Hattenheim – is connected to the right bank via no less than five bridges.
 On the east bank, we find the fantastically-named town of Freiweinheim (‘the Home of Free Wine’), and see the moated and turreted town of Mainz, connected by bridge to the castle of Kastel.